ncatlab/nlab-content/pages/1/3/1/2/2131/content.md

 # Referemces #

-One place where the conceptual usefulness of interpreting catgeories internal to [[smooth space]]s as smooth **2-spaces** (and de-emphasizing conceptually their _realization_ as simplicial sheaves) has been particularly amplified is the work
+One place where the conceptual usefulness of interpreting categories internal to [[smooth space]]s as smooth **2-spaces** (and de-emphasizing conceptually their _realization_ as simplicial sheaves) has been particularly amplified is the work

 * [[Toby Bartels]], _2-Bundles_ ([web](http://toby.bartels.name/2bundles/))